 Add Items You Are Purchasing to Cart

-Using the browser on your computer, you visit the website where you wish to shop and select what you want to buy.
+Using the browser on your computer, you visit the website where you wish to shop online with eCheck purchases and select what you want to buy.
 Then you add the items in your “Cart” for purchase, but instead of having a credit card number attached to what you’re buying, what you’ll be doing rather is what’s called “adding your account information.”
 This entails typing in the routing number and the checking account number of your bank into what looks like a standard shipping address box.

 Merchant Verification of eCheck Payment

 Once this is done, what happens next depends on what website you purchase from.
 If they have an actual shopping cart, you will see something pop up saying whether or not they can verify your eCheck payment.
 What this means is that their merchant processor checks with your bank to see how much money you have available in your account for purposes of making online purchases.
 If there isn’t enough, then the chances are good that none of the items in your shopping cart are going through.

 Confirmation of Routing Number and Checking Account Number